 Life insurance rates are dependent on health and age.
 The older you get the more it will cost, so it’s wise to lock life insurance rates when you are young and healthy.
-This allows you to live a full and happy life, but make sure you don’t go mountain climbing before your insurance policy comes in effect.
+This allows you to live a full and happy life, but make sure you don’t go mountain climbing before your insurance policy comes into effect.

-Buy Life Insurance for both Parents:
+Buy Life Insurance for both Mother and Father:

 Most of the time both parents are working to contribute to a household and it’s child care expenses.
 That’s one of the biggest reason that both spouses should get life insurance.

 If there’s a case that only one of them is working while the other is taking care of the house and child, they should get covered too.
 A partner who is a homemaker and a stay-at-home-parent provide valuable services such as child care and home care that the surviving parent would have to pay to replace.
 Therefore it’s important to take out life insurance on both mother and father.